robertwhunter/nephromaths/_book/06-Acid-base.md

 Hyperchloraemic acidosis may also be caused by iatrogenic `chloride excess`.
 This may be particularly pronounced when IV NaCl is used to replace losses of urinary anions that represent a store of "potential bicarbonate" - e.g. ketone bodies or D-lactate [@sabatini2009].

 Historically, TPN was a cause of "hyperalimentation acidosis" (as cationic amino acids were metabolised to sulphuric acid) - but contemporary formulations contain a source of potential bicarbonate (e.g. acetate) to offset this.

+HCMA in the context of urinary diverstion occurs because colonic epithelium (used to construct neo-bladder) contains a Cl/HCO~3~ exchanger.
+Therefore chloride-rich urine promotes massive HCO3~3~ secretion.
+Colonic epithelium is also permeable to NH~3~ so that bacterial urease activity can cause hyperammonaemic encephalopathy.

 ### Cautions in the interpretation of UAG